Gunmart | Shooting Sports | What Gun?

 Both rifles come complete with sling swivel mounting lugs- something that many hunters will be pleased to hear; although on the ‘T-10’, the forward lug protrudes where the leading hand wants to be!

-Single or multi
+Single or Multi

 Action wise, many similarities exist between these two stable mates.
 Firstly, both come fitted with that chunky, super slick, stainless steel bolt handle - termed ‘Bolas’ by BSA.
 It certainly is hand-filling, and feels smooth and slick in operation, especially the way the bolt subtly pulls into its groove at the end of the stroke.